 Copies, Scans, and Photography

-Reproductions of items from Archives and Special Collections are provided in accordance with Fair Use, according to the Canadian Copyright Act.
-Permitted uses include research and private study.
-If you intend to use images or scans of from items in our collections for a publication, you will need to seek permission from the copyright holder or publisher.
+Reproductions of items from Archives and Special Collections are provided in accordance with Canadian copyright law.
+Materials will be provided for research and private study purposes under the fair dealing provision in the Copyright Act.
+If you intend to use images or scans of items in our collections for a publication, exhibition, etc., you will need to seek permission from the copyright holder.
 Reproductions will be made by staff for a fee.
 Researchers can in most cases take a photo of an item they are consulting, when the intended use is for private research or study.
-Please confirm with the staff member in the reading room.
+Please confirm with the staff member in the Glenbow Western Research Centre.
 Flash photography is not permitted.

 Preservation / Collection Care